snakemode/depict-it/readme.md

   }
 }
 ```

-It's responsible for calling any p2pServer `onReceiveMessage` if the client is a `host`, calling `onReceiveMessage` on our client, but also making sure that if the message has been flagged as for a specific client by including the property `forClientId`, it doesn't get processed by other peers.
+handleMessageFromAbly is responsible for calling `onReceiveMessage` on the instance of `P2PServer` if the current player is the `host`, and then calling `onReceivedMessage` on the instance of `P2PClient`.

+If the received message has a property called `forClientId` and it is **not** for the current client, the message will not be processed.

 This is deliberately **not secure**.
 All the messages sent on our `Ably channel` are multicast, and received by all peers, so it should not be considered tamper proof - but it does prevent us having to filter inside of our client and server instances.

 ## P2PClient

-The `P2PClient` class does most of the work in the app.
+The [`P2pClient`](P2PClient.js) class does most of the work in the app.
-It's responsible for sending a `connected` message over the `PubSubClient` when `connect` is called, and most importantly of keeping track of a copy of the `serverState` whenever a message is received.
+It is responsible for sending a `connected` message over the `PubSubClient` when `connect` is called, and most importantly of keeping track of a copy of the `serverState` whenever a message is received.

 ```js
 class P2PClient {